dogmatiq/.github/PULL_REQUEST_TEMPLATE.md

 <!--

 Link to any GitHub issues that are relevant to these changes.
-Use the "fixes" keyword if you believe an issue to be completely address by this PR.
+Use the "fixes" keyword if you believe an issue to be completely addressed by this PR.

 -- EXAMPLE: